MihaiTheCoder/BehavioralPatterns/README.md

 1. Execute first that matches the condition and exit -> Get one to process the request, or get the type of object
 2. Execute all elements of chain until the condition does not match -> Execute all validators until one invalidates the request
 3. Always execute all handlers
-4. Instead of each handler, having a successor, you could have each handler have a list of successors, and have it's policy what handlers to execute
+4. Tree of responssibility -> Instead of each handler, having a successor, you could have each handler have a list of successors, and have it's policy what handlers to execute

 ### f.
 Examples described:
 * Purchase example: